daHaimi/accessible-ueq/README.md

   <a href="https://www.webcomponents.org/element/accessible-ueq"><img src="https://img.shields.io/badge/webcomponents.org-published-blue.svg" alt="Published on webcomponents.org" /></a>
 </p>

-A more accessible version of the [UEQ-S](https://www.ueq-online.org) through usage with emotional bonding ([Publication](https://doi.org/10.1145/3473856.3473990)).
+This repository provides a more accessible version of the [UEQ-S](https://www.ueq-online.org) through usage with emotional bonding ([Publication](https://doi.org/10.1145/3473856.3473990)).
-This widget uses smileys as an approach to link emotions to the UEQ tiers.
+This widget uses smileys to link emotions to the UEQ tiers.
 The development focused on the UEQ-S, so the full UEQ is not yet implemented.

 You can use the accessible UEQ-S in any web application as a [WebComponent](https://www.webcomponents.org/).
-All you need to do is import the javascript file and use the custom HTML element.
+You need to do is import the javascript file and use the custom HTML element.

 This WebComponent implements the [ElementInternals](https://yari-demos.prod.mdn.mozit.cloud/en-US/docs/Web/API/ElementInternals) interface to allow for using the element in classic HTML forms.
-There is of course also a plain javascript API exposed.
+A plain javascript API is also exposed.

 # Getting started
 ## Using a CDN